-If you buy now you can save about $50 off the normal purchase price.
+If you buy now you can save about $50 off the normal purchase price (NOTE: This deal is now expired).
 Click HERE to purchase.

 Also — my 2017 workshop schedule is now available.
 I’ll be in Europe several times as well as on both coasts of the US.
 View my schedule HERE.

 What is Dibond?
 Dibond is one of several trade names of aluminum composite consisting of two thin sheets of aluminum enclosing a polyethylene core.
 Suitable for a huge range of applications, Dibond is lightweight but strong and the extremely flat surface is great for printing high quality graphics or text.
 More and more painters seem to have found this material ideal as a painting substrate.
 The prevailing argument for the use of Dibond is it’s presumed stability over a long period of time.
 With Dibond you don’t have to worry about the organic fibers rotting (as with cotton and linen), and you don’t have to worry about warpage (as you do with any kind of wood panel).
 The expansion and contraction of these organic materials, which over many years may compromise the integrity of the paint film, also becomes a non-issue with Dibond.

 As with any other substrate, Dibond needs to be prepared to accept oil paint (or any other traditional media, I suppose).
 As I am a total Dibond newbie I have asked my friend, artist Shana Levenson, to outline the process she uses to prep the surface.
 Thank you, Shana, for providing the following instructions and photos:

 Electric Hand Sander